nya3jp/tast/docs/codelab_3.md

 The tree can be a little complex and unintuitive at times, but it should have nodes for anything we are looking for.

-> Note: You can inspect the native UI by enabling chrome://flags/#enable-ui-devtools on your device, going to chrome://inspect/#other, and clicking inspect under UiDevToolsClient.
+> Note: You can inspect the standard UI by enabling chrome://flags/#enable-ui-devtools on your device, going to chrome://inspect/#other, and clicking inspect under UiDevToolsClient.
 More details available [here].